Global-Ecology-Research-Group/Callaghan_et_al-2026-eLife/README.md

 R/cleaning_and_processing_files/
 ```

-The primary script is

-create_a_dataframe_for_analysis.R

-which:
+This directory contains two scripts used to:

-joins the urban affinity scores with the compiled body size database; performs taxonomic harmonization for plants and animals separately; creates both the direct-match and harmonized analysis datasets; and summarizes the number of species recovered through taxonomic harmonization.
+- Join the urban affinity scores with the compiled body size database
+- Perform taxonomic harmonization for plants and animals separately
+- Create both the direct-match and harmonized analysis datasets
+- Summarize the number of species recovered through taxonomic harmonization

 ## Outputs